hafsakhanfar/POS-Project/README.md

 <h2>POS Pages </h2>

+<h4>categories page : </h4>
-<p>categories page : This page has a table for all products categories that stored in the system DataBase, you can add a new category or delete one or edit it, also you can search for category by name </p>
+<p> This page has a table for all products categories that stored in the system DataBase, you can add a new category or delete one or edit it, also you can search for category by name </p>
 <br>

 ![image](https://user-images.githubusercontent.com/104949238/199715050-24266943-2540-4a7f-988b-68ff7f55ef51.png)

+<h4>Pos Page: </h4>

-<p>Pos Page: A page thats includes a Cart which allow you to purchase product add a discount or tax then generate digital receipt.<br> in this page also you can view products by their category ,search for products or add it to the cart.</p>
+<p> A page thats includes a Cart which allow you to purchase product add a discount or tax then generate digital receipt.<br> in this page also you can view products by their category ,search for products or add it to the cart.</p>

 <br>